anandmudgerikar/Kalis/README.md

 Immediate items to do:

+* Make sure that we can listen to REAL-TIME, UNLIMITED AMOUNTS of WiFi traffic
 * Design Environment Sensing as a different kind of Module
 * Add Network Profiling module for traffic load, stats, ...
-* Add Enum with all packet types
-* Add first field in CSV format to store type of packet

 Daniele's to-do items (for now):